 - Guide the jaw to be in line with the right position every time the mouth closes.

 Canine teeth are the ones that are pointed and are positioned on the sides of the incisors at the front portion of the mouth.
 Canine teeth play different vital roles in speaking, eating and keeping the shape of our lips.
-Aside from that, it also serves as a guide for the teeth to be in position.
+Aside from that, they also serve as a guide for the teeth to be in position.
 When we eat food, these teeth aid in cutting and tearing the food into portions for easier chewing.
-When speaking, they work together with the central and lateral incisors to form words.

 Most of the time, the upper canines appear within 16 to 22 months after your child’s birth and normally fall out when your child reaches 10 to 12 years old.
-On the other hand, the lower canines erupt at the first 17 to 23 months and fall off when the child is aged 9 to 11 years old.
+On the other hand, the lower canines erupt at the first 17 to 23 months and fall out when the child is aged 9 to 11 years.

-The molars are the ones found at the back of the teeth set.
-They are these large teeth that normally emerge in 13 to 19 months after your baby’s birth (x).
+The molars are the teeth found at the back of the mouth.
+They are the large teeth that normally emerge in 13 to 19 months after your baby’s birth (x).
 Primarily, the molars are in charge of grinding the food we eat after chewing.
-Without them, the food we eat will be swallowed in bite-sized portions which isn’t good for digestion.
+Without them, the food we eat would be swallowed in bite-sized portions which isn’t good for digestion.
 Adults develop 12 molars which are grouped into three behind the canine teeth.

 You can easily tell when the teeth of your baby start growing.
 Most of the time, they are irritable, grumpy and bad-tempered in the daytime and they are sleepless from crying the whole night.
-Here are some of the other symptoms that your baby is already teething.
+Here are some of the other symptoms that emerge when your baby is teething.